Frequently Asked Questions

-Who can take a CPR course at UMTS?
+Who can take a CPR course at UVAC?

 Anyone and everyone who is physically/mentally able is encouraged to get CPR certified!
 Members of the University of Maine community (students, staff, professors, employees, ect.) as well as people with no affiliation with the University are encouraged.

 Where are classes located?